 The average consumer no longer rifles thru a newspaper or hangs onto old printed flyers to find a locksmith, especially if they’re on the go when the need strikes.
 Instead, they turn to online searches via sites like Google, Yahoo! and Bing.
 Where your business appears in those online searches is up to you.

-It’s time to take better care of your online reputation.
-Use these locksmith SEO tricks to rank better in online searches.
+It’s time to take better care of your online reputation and internet marketing for your locksmith business.
+Use these locksmith SEO & keyword tricks to rank better in online searches.

 1. Start with PPC ads.

 With PPC, you bid on ads on a per-click basis.
-To get the most out of these clicks without racking up a massive advertising bill, write copy that’s clear about the services you offer and exactly where (and to whom) you offer them.
+For your locksmith business to get the most out of this advertising without racking up a massive bill, write copy that’s clear about the services you offer and exactly where (and to whom) you offer them.
 Then, use the search engine’s ad targeting options to narrow your target audience as much as possible.
 This way, only people who are likely to use your locksmith services are costing you money by clicking your ads.

 Pro tip: Not quite sure which locksmith keywords to build your ads for?
 Run a few searches of your own, and see what your closest competitors are ranking for.
 If you don’t go after the same keywords, choose similar terms for similar success.